Skip Navigation

 Useful materials

-• University of Oxford Centre for Criminology host a series of criminology podcasts discussing a wide-range of issues in criminology and criminal justice.
+• University of Oxford Centre for Criminology.
+Hosts a series of criminology podcasts and blogs discussing a wide-range of issues in criminology and criminal justice

 Things to do over summer

 Here are some suggestions about what it would be good for you to do before you formally begin your studies.
-These are just suggestions.
-These are difficult times right now and you won’t be examined on these!
+These are just suggestions and you won’t be examined on these.
 But learning is something that doesn’t just take place in formal settings.
-In fact most of what you learn at university should be from what you read, listen to and watch by yourself.
+In fact, most of what you learn at university should be from what you read, listen to, and watch by yourself.

 Watch relevant films or TV shows